DevExpress-Examples/blazor-style-migration/readme.md

 [Return to the table of contents.](#thetableofcontents)

-## Restoring Changes Made after our v23.2 Release
+## Restoring Changes Made After Our v23.2 Release

 ### DxGrid